mendrugory/blog/content/cv.md

 _Chief SW Architect_ • Oct, 2016 — Dec, 2017

-Going on with with my tasks as SW Engineer but I was more focus on helping and guiding other colleagues, improve the architecture to include new use cases, increase the reliability of all the applications and automate processes.
+I became the biggest tech authority of the company, directly working with the CEO and the co-founders.
+Focus on building teams, helping and guiding other colleagues, improve the architecture to include new use cases, increase the reliability of all the applications and automate processes.
 I also helped in other business related tasks.
+Company left the country and it became my first customer.

 **Main project**: